 - Workmanship unobtrusive by its very perfection.

 Today, with an increased interest in reviving some aspects of the academic traditions, many academies of art have blossomed around the world.
+What they have in common is a thorough, systematic method of instruction that leads students step-by-step through increasingly more difficult challenges until the work has reached a high level of refinement.
+The very nature of the training weeds out the less talented and committed.

 Images: Art Renewal Center